-- Scans marked with bottle confirm bit in input data file if used SBE 911plus or SBE 9plus with SBE 17plus to interface with water sampler.
-For these systems, the bottle confirm bit in the input (.dat or .hex) data file is set for all scans within a 1.5-second duration after a bottle firing confirmation is received from the water sampler. - Bottle log (.bl) file if used SEASAVE to interface with water sampler with SBE 911plus, 19, 19plus, or 25.
+- Scans marked with bottle confirm bit in input data file if used - SBE 9plus with an SBE 11plus Deck Unit and G.O.
+1015 Rosette, or - SBE 9plus with an SBE 17plus SEARAM and SBE 32 Carousel Water Sampler.

+For these systems, the bottle confirm bit in the input (.hex or .dat) data file is set for all scans within a 1.5-second duration after a bottle firing confirmation is received from the water sampler.

+- Bottle log (.bl) file if used SEASAVE to interface with - SBE 9plus with SBE 11plus Deck Unit and G.O.
+1016 Rosette or SBE 32 Carousel Water Sampler, or - SBE 19, 19plus, or 25 with SBE 33 Deck Unit and SBE 32 Carousel Water Sampler, or - SBE 19, 19 plus, or 25 with SBE 33 Deck Unit and SBE 55 ECO Water Sampler.

 For these systems, SEASAVE creates the .bl file.
-Each time a bottle fire confirmation is received, the bottle sequence number, position, date, time, and beginning and ending scan numbers (1.5-second duration for each bottle) are written to the .bl file. - Auto Fire module (.afm) file if used Carousel Auto Fire Module (AFM) with SBE 19, 19plus, or 25 to interface with water sampler.
-For these systems, the .afm file contains five scans of data recorded by the AFM for each bottle firing. - Bottle scan range (.bsr) file if used Mark Scan feature in SEASAVE during data acquisition to create a .mrk file; use Mark Scan to convert the .mrk file to a .bsr file before running Data Conversion.
-The format for the bsr file is:
+Each time a bottle fire confirmation is received, the bottle sequence number, position, date, time, and beginning and ending scan numbers (1.5-second duration for each bottle) are written to the .bl file.

+- Auto Fire module or ECO (.afm) file if used - Carousel Auto Fire Module (AFM) with SBE 19, 19plus, or 25 and SBE 32 Carousel Water Sampler, or - SBE 19, 19plus, or 25 and SBE 55 ECO Water Sampler (autonomous operation).

+For these systems, the .afm file contains five scans of data recorded by the AFM or SBE 55 ECO Water Sampler for each bottle firing.

+• Bottle scan range (.bsr) file - if used Mark Scan feature in SEASAVE during data acquisition to create a .mrk file; use Mark Scan to convert the .mrk file to a .bsr file before running Data Conversion.
+The format for the .bsr file is: